Create Accessible Multimedia

 Audio descriptions can also help second language learners, and people with cognitive impairments or autism spectrum disorders.

 W3C Web Accessibility Initiative’s Audio Description of Visual Information gives several options for incorporating audio descriptions in your videos.
-Watch its audio description demonstration video to see how useful audio descriptions can be.
+Watch their audio description demonstration video to see how useful audio descriptions can be.

 Additional Resources